We’ve been busy

 Note: Soft-mesh is not a soft-body replacement; it is an alternative.
 Soft-body physics or dynamics are much more advanced; they are CPU intensive and require heavier calculations.

 Tutorial or White Paper?

 Soft-Mesh and Dynamic Colliders are both still a work in progress.
-However, we have made enough progress to fully integrate them with the rest of our Tatsu Toybox framework.
+However, we have progressed enough to fully integrate them with the rest of our Tatsu Toybox framework.
 Once we have released a game or two on Desktop and mobile and it is a proven success, we may write an in-depth tutorial or whitepaper.
 No promises.

 We have received many emails and direct messages over the last few days, with most questions curious about performance.
-The framerate is the top right corner of most of the recently posted videos on Twitter and Reddit.
+The framerate is the top right corner of most of our recently posted videos on Twitter and Reddit.
 The framerate is there so everyone can see the performance.
 With that said, it can and will perform much faster than shown in the videos.
-The screen recorder, post-processing effects, and custom shaders all add overhead to the overall framerate.
+The screen recorder, post-processing effects, and custom shaders add overhead to the framerate.
 As for mobile, it can efficiently run 60 fps with 100+ simultaneously deformable objects on most mid-level phones released in the last three years.

 Want to see more?

 If you want to see more updates about our future content, consider following us on social media.
-For Developers, we post dev videos on Twitter and Reddit frequently and milestone videos on YouTube.
+For Developers, we frequently post dev videos on Twitter and Reddit and milestone videos on YouTube.
 For Gamers, we post game-related updates on Instagram and Facebook.